Savor Olympic Peninsula’s Washington Seafood this Seafood Month

 Whether you stop at a restaurant or pick up your catch from a local market or right off the dock, you can rest assured knowing that you’re supporting local communities and sustainable seafood.
 WDFW has dozens of staff participating in sampling work across the Peninsula in Ilwaco, Westport, La Push, Neah Bay, Port Angeles, Seabeck, Hoodsport, and more, to keep track of commercial and recreational harvest levels.

 Head north along the loop to take advantage of Olympic Peninsula northern shore’s Dungeness crab, which is generally in season along the Strait of Juan de Fuca or outer coast 10 months of the year.
-While Port Angeles is postponing its 3-day Dungeness Crab and Seafood Festival this year, maritime traditions, agriculture, aquaculture and, of course, Dungeness crab, remain strongholds in the community.
+Be sure to stop in Port Angeles for the annual Dungeness Crab and Seafood Festival!
+Maritime traditions, agriculture, aquaculture and, of course, Dungeness crab, remain strongholds in the community.

 WDFW uses extensive monitoring to ensure sustainable, ecologically resilient Dungeness crab populations.
 Pre-season and post-season testing includes measuring crab shell size, hardness, and other data points to help get a better understanding of the health and abundance of the Dungeness crab population.
 Visit our Commercial Dungeness Crab Fishery web page to learn more.

 Looking for shrimp?
 This time of year, the shrimp season starts to wind down as commercial shrimp fishers return to ports in Sequim and Port Townsend.
 You’re likely to find spot prawns, coonstripe shrimp, and pink shrimp in dockside and local markets in the area.